5 Things to Know When Shopping for Cargo Van Seats

 2) Why do I need to install a passenger seat with integrated (3-point) seat belts?

-It’s a federal requirement per US Federal Motor Vehicle Safety Standards (FMVSS): Vehicles that weigh less than 10,000 lbs must have 3-points seat belts for every forward facing passenger seating position.
+It is a federal requirement under U.S. Federal Motor Vehicle Safety Standards (FMVSS).
+Vehicles with a gross vehicle weight rating (GVWR) under 10,000 lbs are required to have 3 point seat belts for every forward facing passenger seating position.

 3) What do I need to know when shopping for a passenger seat?

-4) OK, I bought an FMVSS certified passenger seat, bench seat, or captain chair but how do I mount it in my van?
+4) OK, I bought an FMVSS certified passenger seat, bench seat, or captain’s chair, but how do I mount it in my van?

-Ah, good question!
-There are seat manufacturers out there that have gone through the process of designing and testing their seats to FMVSS safety standards but then leave it to the upfitter or customer to figure out how to install and reinforce the vehicle top floor and underside to ensure it is mounted properly.
-If you paid good money for a certified seat but have no help or support on how to install and reinforce your van’s floor to ensure a safe installation what good is it?
+There are seat manufacturers that go through the process of designing and testing their seats to meet FMVSS safety standards, but then leave it up to the upfitter or customer to determine how to properly install and reinforce the vehicle floor and underside structure.

 5) What is a tested and certified cargo an seating solution?

-A tested & certified cargo van seating solution is a combination of the passenger seat frame(s), mounting base plus a top side floor mounting plate, and underside support brackets that have been designed to work together in order to successfully pass an in-vehicle pull-test per FMVSS 207/210 requirements.
+A tested and certified cargo van seating solution is a complete system consisting of the passenger seat frame(s), mounting base, top side floor mounting plate, and underside support brackets that are specifically designed to work together as one integrated assembly.